Quickscribe Services Ltd.

 Call for Local Government Resolutions

 UBCM's annual resolutions process provides a forum for local governments from across the province to express concerns and develop united positions.
 Resolutions that are endorsed by the membership at our annual Convention become policy for UBCM.
-Local governments are encouraged to submit resolutions for consideration by regional Area Associations a their annual meetings.
+Local governments are encouraged to submit resolutions for consideration by regional Area Associations at their annual meetings.
 Resolutions endorsed by Area Associations are submitted automatically to UBCM for consideration in September.
 Area Association submission deadlines for 2019 are as follows:

 • AVICC – February 7